biblehong/8-Week-SQL-Challenge/Case Study #1 : Danny's Diner.md

    | B           | 3                      | 40                    |

    $${\color{lightgreen}Quick \space Insight}$$
-   - Customer A purchased curry and sushi (purchased on the same day) while Customer B purchased curry right before they became members.
+   - Customer A bought 2 items (for $25) after becoming a member while Customer B bought 3 (for $40).
+Considering the data from Question#1, we can conclude that Customer A purchased more items or more expensive food after becoming a member.

 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
    ```sql